ilastik/ilastik.github.io/documentation/counting/counting.md

 The purpuse of this workflow is counting the number of objects in crowded scenes such as cells in microscopic images.
 When the density of objects is low it is possible to count objects by segmenting isolated individuals as in the <a href = "../objectClassification"> Object Classification</a> workflow.
 However, as the density of objects increases the latter approach underestimates the true counts due to undersegmentation errors.

 The workflow offers a supervised learning algorithm to object density estimation from local texture features which is more robust to overlapping instances.
-This algorithm is appropriate for counting **overlapping** objects with similar appearence (importantly a low variability in size) and a relatively homegeneus spatial distribution over a uniform background.
+This algorithm is appropriate for counting small, **overlapping objects with similar appearence** (importantly a low variability in size) and a relatively homegeneus spatial distribution over an uniform background.
 Specifically, this algorithm learns a **continuous object density** whose integral over any large image region gives the **count of objects** in that region.

 To ease the burden on the user, we focused on minimizing the amount of input that has to be provided.
 The algorithm input are user given markers (see example below) in the form of dots (red) for the object instances and brushstrokes for irrelevant background (green).
 A pixelwise mapping between local texture features and object density is learned from these markers.
 This workflow offers the possibility to interectively refine the learned density by: